top of page

 Transactional emails are individual, one-off emails.
 For e.g. an ecommerce company may send out emails with a receipt and another email when the order has been shipped.

-While marketing emails are strategic, and they need to be sent out in a certain logical order.
+While marketing emails are more strategic and they need to be sent out in a certain logical order.
 These emails can be:

 · Lead nurturing.